 Since they are both analogs to Modafinil and Adrafinil they work just the same in terms of wakefulness and alertness.

 This means that they both have similar neuropsychopharmacological properties.

-The only difference between Fladrafinil and Flmodafinil from the studies I could find, are the side effects and potency.
+The only difference between Fladrafinil and Flmodafinil powder from the studies I could find are the side effects and potency.

 Fladrafinil seems to have more severe side effects when compared to both Adrafinil and Flmodafinil which is why most people shy away from it.